The Bankrate promise

 What is a safe deposit box?

 A safe deposit box is a secure container, usually made of metal, that’s used to store valuables at a bank or credit union.
 These boxes are often kept in vaults and can be rented by bank customers for a fee.

 Modern safe deposit boxes have been around since the mid-1800s.
-Some banks today consider them to be an outdated service and have stopped offering them.
-Branch closures have reduced the availability of safe deposit boxes.
-But there’s still a demand for them, says David P. McGuinn, a former Houston banker, and president and founder of Safe Deposit Specialists, a training and consulting firm.
+Some banks today consider them an outdated service and have stopped offering them.
+But there’s still a demand for them, says David P. McGuinn, a former banker, and president and founder of Safe Deposit Specialists, a Houston-based safe deposit training and consulting firm.